 One component that is unique to an NDA secured on the blockchain, is that certain relevant information and documents can be registered by embedding their cryptographic fingerprint into the contract.
 This means that especially sensitive information does not need to be referred to in the contract and can instead be accessible only to specifically designated people involved in the signing.

-Another complexity involved in the signing of an NDA is that for proprietary information to be protected one party must prove that no other source could have access to the same information.
+Another complexity involved in the signing of an NDA is that for proprietary information to be protected one party must prove that no other source, which is not similarly bound by confidentiality, could have access to the same information.
 The ability for blockchain contracts to so easily verify the time at which the information was submitted gives them a huge advantage over legacy industries as it removes a party’s ability to claim the information came from a separate source.

 Creating an NDA can be slow and expensive but it doesn’t have to be.
 An NDA on the blockchain provides several advantages over a legacy NDA including speed.
 For drawing up contracts, either locally or globally, an NDA can provide a more efficient solution at a fraction of the price.